Floorp-Projects/Floorp/taskcluster/docs/partner-repacks.rst

    * Mac & Windows: ``release-partner-repackage`` ``release-eme-free-repackage``
    * Linux: ``release-partner-repack-chunking-dummy``

-This step GPG signs all platforms, and sha2signcode signs the Windows installer.
+This step GPG signs all platforms, and authenticode signs the Windows installer.

 Beetmover
 ^^^^^^^^^